nuridak/Resume/README.md

     > `-bash: something: command not found`
     - You are using **Z shell** if the output looks like this:
     > `-zsh: something: command not found`

+### Why is Markdown better than a word processor?
+- Andrew Etter says that Markdown is better than a word processor because of the reasons like:
+    1. Markdown is much more human-readable, while word processor much more challenging
+    2. Markdown is pretty straightforward to learn, while word processor requires a knowledge of a lot of tags
+    3. Markdown takes much less "text" space compared to a word processor